Captain (Indian Navy): Terminology

 An officer in command of any warship is informally referred to as "the captain" on board, even if holding a junior rank.
 The formal title is Commanding officer (CO).
 Destroyers and frigates afloat were grouped into squadrons, which was commanded by the Captain (D) and Captain (F) respectively.
 Apart from operational command of the squadron, he also commanded the lead ship of the squadron.

 To distinguish the rank from the junior rank of captain in the Indian Army, the term Captain (IN) is used.

 History

 On 21 July 1947, Commanders HMS Choudri and Bhaskar Sadashiv Soman were promoted to the acting rank of Captain, the first Indians to attain the rank.
 Soman was appointed Chief of Personnel in this rank.
 After the partition of India, Choudri opted to join the Pakistan Navy and rose to become the first native Commander-in-Chief.

 Appointments

 Captains in the Indian Navy command the important ships.
 Officers in the rank of captain also serve as executive officers of shore establishments like INS Valsura, INS Shivaji, etc. The naval attachés and naval advisors at India's high commissions and embassies in most countries are officers of the rank of captain.
 At Naval headquarters, captains hold the appointments of directors of directorates and branches.

+Indian Navy Medical Service

+Surgeon Captains in the Indian Navy Medical Service are usually appointed as Head of Department in larger fleet hospitals such as INHS Asvini, or as Commanding officers (CO) in smaller fleet hospitals such as INHS Navjivani, or may serve in a staff role as Fleet Medical Advisor.